Report endangerment of children and young people

 - Emergency situations.

 The social welfare centre in whose city region the child lives is responsible.
-You can make a report in person, by letter, telephone, fax or e-mail.
+You can make a report in person, by telephone, letter, fax or e-mail.

 Prerequisites